 What other variables affect your audience?
 Determine what information is relevant about your contacts, and include it in a column in your spreadsheet or database.

-Get organized before you create your MailChimp list to help you get the most out of it in the long run.
+These questions will help you get the most out of MailChimp in the long run.

 Types of Contacts